marmelab/react-admin/docs/Permissions.md

 ### `<CanAccess>`

 As an alternative to the `useCanAccess()` hook, you can use the `<CanAccess>` component.
-It calls `dataProvider.canAccess()` on mount and renders its children only if the user has access to the resource and action.
+It calls `dataProvider.canAccess()` on mount and renders its children only if the user can access the resource and action.

 ```tsx
 import Stack from '@mui/material/Stack';